Post 19145, Radio Set Control Group AN/GRA 39, 1960s

 Details

-This radio ancillary exhibit is located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corp of Signals.
+This radio ancillary exhibit is located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corps of Signals.
 Communication devices used by the Australian Army also are presented in their operational context throughout the Museum.

 Australian Army Museum of Western Australia